bnert/convey/readme.md

 This library is currently **experimental**, and as such, use at your own risk.

+The intention is to transparently "hook in" to messaging/queueing systems and services via the Buffer protocol in `clojure.core.async`, allowing puts/takes to async channels to put/pull messages from the backing system/service.

 ### Idea

 There are many "transport" kinds an application may need.
 A non